vzahorui/vzahorui.github.io/_posts/2019-10-25-linear-regression.md

 ![](/assets/images/regression/residuals_demo.png){: .align-center}

-According to the Central Limit Theorem if the number of observations is large enough - the residuals have normal distribution with the mean value of 0.
+According to the Central Limit Theorem if the number of observations is large enough - the residuals have [normal distribution]({{ site.baseurl }}{% link _posts/2019-07-28-normal-ditribution.md %}) with the mean value of 0.
 This basically means that for a modeled relationship between two or more variables the observed variation is mainly clustered around the estimated values.
 Since normal distribution is also called Gaussian distribution, the distribution of residuals around estimated values is called Gaussian noise.

-## Assumptions
+## Other assumptions

-Linear regression estimation relies on a number of assumptions about the predictor variables and their relationship with the output:
+Apart from the linear nature of relationship between predictors and the output the linear regression estimation relies on a number of other assumptions:

 * Homoscedasticity - constant variance of error regardless of the values of independent variables.
 * Independence of errors - absence of correlation among errors in different output values.
 * Absence of perfect multicollinearity among predictors - that is that none of the predictors can be expressed as a copy or a linear combination of other predictors.

-In addition, linear regression by itself assumes that the variables are linearly dependent, that is a certain change in independent variable leads to proportional changes in the dependent one.
-However, inreal life scenarios such behaviour can be observed only for short periods of time as many natural and social processes tend to have non-linear rate of change.
+If not all of the assumptions satisfied then the model might not have some of the required variables which explain the bahaviour of errors, or instead might have redundant variables causing multicolinearity.

 ## Matrix notation

 For computation purposes it is better to represent the relationship between the dependent and independent variables with matrix notation:

 &nbsp;&nbsp;&nbsp;&nbsp;